ahmadawais/vercel-no-comments/readme.md

 <br>

 # vercel-no-comments

+No more comments from Vercel for GitHub to your pull requests and commits.
+Useful when working alone. :)

 - 📦 Creates a `vercel.json` file in the current directory
 - 🤯 Automatically adds the right `{"github": {"silent": true}}` content in it